Spancil Hill: History

 Spancil Hill is located in Muckinish townland, parish of Clooney, Bunratty Upper barony, County Clare, Ireland, just outside Ennis on the road to Tulla.
 Spancil Hill Fair is one of the oldest horse fairs in Ireland.
 It is held annually on 23 June.
 Spancil refers to the practice of "spancilling," which was to use a short rope to tie an animal's left fore-leg to its right hind leg, thereby hobbling the animal and stopping it from wandering too far.

 Michael Considine was born in August 1850 close to Spancil Hill Crossroads, in the townland of Castletown, Doora, County Clare Civil Parish, Doora Electoral Division, barony of Bunratty Upper, County Clare.
 He was baptized on 11 August 1850 (page No. 204, entry No. 6051, in the Roman Catholic Baptism register of the parish of Clooney, Bunratty Upper).
 His father's name was Peter and his mother's was Mary, née Rogers.
 His siblings mentioned in the song, Pat & Ellen, also appear in the said baptism register.
 His godparents were John McGannon and Bridget Daffy.
 He was related to Michael Considine, the secretary of the guild of trades in Ennis town and also the election agent, in the 1852 United Kingdom general election, for Sir Edward Fitzgerald, the 3rd Baronet of the FitzGerald baronets, of Newmarket on Fergus.
 At the time of Griffith's Valuation in 1855, the family had rented a farm of 20 acres from Henry Moloney in Muckinish townland, Clooney parish, which was situated just two fields to the west of Spancilhill Fair Green, where the fair was held.
 There were five cottages on the farm, which Peter sublet to tenants.
 In 1851, after the Great Famine, there were fewer than 20 houses in Spancilhill, so its population was not recorded separately from the townland, whose total population had fallen from 278 in 46 houses to 174 in 34.

 Considine emigrated to the United States of America around 1870.
 He left intending to make enough money to send for his sweetheart so they could be married.
-Her name was Mary MacNamara, and she is mentioned in the song as ‘Mack the Ranger's daughter’.
+Her name was Mary MacNamara, and she is mentioned in the song as 'Mack the Ranger's daughter'.
 She was probably the daughter of his neighbour in Castletown townland, Michael McNamara and his wife, Margaret, née Culligan.
 Mary was baptized on 3 August 1851 (page No. 205, entry No. 6108, in the Roman Catholic Baptism register of the parish of Clooney, Bunratty Upper).
+The tailor Quigley mentioned in the song was probably Michael Quigley who is listed in the above Griffith's Valuation as a tenant of Considine's father Peter, as Michael's son Patrick was described as a tailor in the 1901 census.
+The Father Dan mentioned was Fr.
+Daniel Corbett.
+He was ordained in Maynooth seminary in 1832 and served as parish priest from 1836 to 1893.
+The musician Martin Moylan, who played at the fair, was probably the man who is listed in the above Griffith's Valuation as living in the adjoining townland of Knockaluskraun.